Ruff9/Documentation/README.md

 # Documentation

-I'm a beginner at programming, I try to learn in an efficient way.
-Entering a new field does not only require technical knowledge.
-Every profession has a cultural background, which is critical to understand if you want to do things right.
-This is a collection of cultural material in the programming field.
+Opiniated collection of cultural material in the programming field.
+Point is to help beginners to fully understand their new profession.

 ##Starting